-Supporting people to access digital services - Digital Inclusion Schemes: The Partnership participated in Digital Inclusion Schemes such as the Fairer Falkirk Digital Inclusion Fund and Connecting Scotland, where a small number of devices were acquired for individuals who were isolated or digitally excluded.
+WHAT WE ARE ALREADY DOING: Supporting people to access digital services - Digital

+Inclusion Schemes: The Partnership participated in Digital Inclusion Schemes such as the Fairer Falkirk Digital Inclusion Fund and Connecting Scotland, where a small number of devices were acquired for individuals who were isolated or digitally excluded.
 A series of digital inclusion events called "Tech Tea Parties" are planned for 2022/2023.
 They will help individuals learn some basics about technology with support from AbilityNet, a volunteer group.
+Support for older people to learn how to use digital services also available in the community from the Scottish Seniors Computer Club.

 Developing digitally enabled services - A bespoke app was developed allowing for communication between Community Link Workers and service users.
-Community Link Workers can record necessary personal data and patient consent securely and efficiently.
+This allows Link Workers to record necessary personal data and patient consent securely and efficiently for onward referral, securely and efficiently.